Share Subscription Agreement in Bangladesh

 Maximum Exposure

 The absolute maximum a founder can be sued for.
-Usually capped at the total Investment Amount for fundamental breaches, but fiercely negotiated down to 10%-25% for operational breaches.
+Usually capped at the total Investment Amount for fundamental breaches, but fiercely negotiated down for operational breaches.

 Disclosure Letter